a-s-g93/neo4j-runway/docs/_pages/api/code_generator/load_csv_code_generator.md

     file_output_directory : str, optional
         The location that generated files should be saved to.
-    csv_name : str, optional
+    source_name : str, optional
-        The name of the CSV file.
-If more than one CSV is used, this arg should not be provided.
+        The name of the data file.
+If more than one file is used, this arg should not be provided.
-        CSV file names should be included within the data model.
+        File names should be included within the data model.
+        By default = ""
     strict_typing : bool, optional
         Whether to use the types declared in the data model (True), or infer types during ingestion (False).
 By